 Students are expected to be in class on time every day.
 When you arrive late to class you not only miss the material that has been presented, but you disrupt both the instructor and your fellow students.
-Students who arrive for class after the scheduled start time are considered tardy; students who depart before the scheduled completion time are considered to have "departed early."
-Arclabs instructors track student tardiness and early departures in the attendance records.
-Time missed due to a tardy or early departure counts against a student's cumulative attendance requirement, and students with attendance that drops below 85% at any evaluation point in their programs will be placed on Attendance Probation for the next evaluation period or until the end of their programs, whichever comes first.
+Students who arrive for class after the scheduled start time are considered tardy; students who depart before the scheduled completion time are considered to have departed early.
+Time missed due to a tardy or early departure counts against a student's cumulative attendance requirement, and students with attendance that drops below 90% at any evaluation point in their programs will be placed on Attendance Probation for the next evaluation period or until the end of their programs, whichever comes first.